JTOne123/SimpleEssentials/README.md

 #### InsertList

 Inserts a list into the database.
+Will cache results if cacheSettings are provided.

 ```C#
 int InsertList<T>(IEnumerable<T> data, string sql, CacheSettings cacheSettings = null);